ibadetazemi/SQL-Project/starting_with_data.md

-Question 4: --REMOVE REDUNDANT DATA:
+Question 4: --Change Y and N to YES and No in Column 'SoldAsVacant:

 SQL Queries: